lutze/verdoy/docs/datamodel/DATABASE_MIGRATION_OPTION1.md

 3. **Migration timeline** and risk tolerance
 4. **Long-term architectural vision**

-For the current LMS Core system, the PostgreSQL approach provides a solid foundation.
+For the current VerdoyLab system, the PostgreSQL approach provides a solid foundation.
 SurrealDB could be considered for specific real-time features or as part of a future architectural evolution.